Patching Large Drywall Holes: Three Methods That Actually Work

 Holes over 12 inches or multiple holes close together: Stud-to-stud replacement.
 Cut back to the nearest studs on each side and install a proper piece of drywall.

 The methods aren't exclusive.
 I've done California patches on 8-inch holes and backer boards on 4-inch holes.
-It depends on the situation, the shape of the hole, and honestly how confident you're feeling that day.
+It depends on the situation, the shape of the hole, and how confident you're feeling that day.

 The California Patch